nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * There is a way to edit tags and their categories at the same time.
 Look at the notes for editing tags with categories `t/[CATEGORY] TAGNAME` for more details.

 **Notes on editing the tags of the specified applicant for `t/TAGNAME`**:
-* When editing tags, the existing tags of the applicant will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the applicant will be removed i.e. adding of tags is not cumulative.
 * You can remove all the applicant’s tags by typing `t/` without specifying any tags after it.
 * There is no current way to keep the existing tags and add new tags to the applicant.
 You will have to re-tag the applicant with the existing tags and the new tags.